Sealy loses perch as rivals tap into Boomers' health fears

-May 10 (Reuters) - At the turn of the 20th century, U.S. mattress maker Sealy Corp launched an advertising campaign with the line, “Sleeping on a Sealy is like sleeping on a cloud.”
+(Reuters) - More than a hundred years ago, U.S. mattress maker Sealy Corp ZZ.N launched an advertising campaign with the line, “Sleeping on a Sealy is like sleeping on a cloud.”

 That line and several mattress innovations helped make Sealy the No. 1 U.S. mattress brand, a position it has held for decades.

-However, the company is now in danger of being overthrown, as it struggles to tap the surging demand for specialty beds that are wooing aging Baby Boomers with claims of their health benefits.
+However, the company is now in danger of being toppled, as it struggles to tap the surging demand for specialty beds that are wooing aging Baby Boomers with claims of their health benefits.

-Sealy’s sales have barely budged since 2009, while new products backed by catchy marketing and an improving economy have fueled explosive growth at Tempur-Pedic International Inc and Select Comfort Corp, which specialize in foam-based and adjustable-air mattresses.

-“You have the ubiquitous advertising of Tempur-Pedic and Select Comfort and others, and consumers believe that the foam mattress is the solution to what ails them,” said Barrie Brown, a consultant and former CEO of retailer Mattress Giant, recently acquired by bigger rival Mattress Firm Holding Corp.

 Companies that make the more traditional beds containing coil springs have tried to jump on to the specialty train, but while Serta and Simmons -- both owned by Ares Management LLC and Ontario Teachers’ Pension Plan -- have released successful products, Sealy has fallen behind.

+An external spokeswoman for Sealy, Gemma Hart, said that the company has a long-term goal of controlling 20 percent of the U.S. specialty market, and was “pleased” with the retailer and consumer feedback it received for its new gel-foam based Optimum line after distribution began late April.

-Sealy, which has held the top spot due to its dominance in innerspring, was slow to come up with new products in the higher-margin specialty business, and more importantly, did not spend enough money on marketing them even when it had the products, analysts and industry executives said.
+But analysts and industry executives said that Sealy -- which has held the top spot due to its dominance in innerspring -- was slow to come up with new products in the higher-margin specialty business, and more importantly, did not spend enough money on marketing even when it had the products.

-When Sealy announced a gel foam-based product called Optimum in January, it was already a full year behind Serta’s hit iComfort series.
+Even the Optimum line was announced a full year behind Serta’s hit iComfort series.

 “It’s difficult to build a brand and grow awareness of it and loyalty for it, but it becomes even more tough when you have so many different brands,” KeyBanc Capital Markets analyst Bradley Thomas said.